 1. Impact of COVID-19 on the eCommerce industry

 After the outbreak of Coronavirus everything came to pause.
 Educational institutes were closed, markets were shut down, and people were restricted to their homes.

 Surprisingly, this deadly virus positively impacted the eCommerce industry.
 It fueled the growth of eCommerce.
 Companies who were doing business from their brick-and-mortar stores started moving on this digital platform to improve their sales conversion rate.

-This online shopping trend will continue in 2021 as well since the pandemic is not over yet.
+This online shopify google shopping feed trend will continue in 2021 as well since the pandemic is not over yet.